My Capri & Amalfi Coast Experience

 While in the Sorrento Region, be sure to try a Limencello Granita!

-You can stay the night in either, but I recommend staying in Sorrento and to visit these places as day trips to save some coin.
+You can stay the night in either, but I recommend staying in Sorrento and to visit these places as day trips to save some money for future traveling.

 Just be prepared that being on those busses en route to the ferry is the epitome of the saying, “sardines in a can”.
 It’s a guarantee that you’ll be hot, sweaty, and holding your personal belongings close.